NelsonDane/auto-rsa/README.md

 Some brokerages require `Playwright` to run.
 On Windows, the `playwright install` command might not be recognized.
 If this is the case, run `python -m playwright install` instead.

+### Ally
+Made by yours truly using Selenium.
+Consider giving me a ⭐

+Required `.env` variables:
+- `ALLY_USERNAME`
+- `ALLY_PASSWORD`

+`.env` file format:
+- `ALLY=ALLY_USERNAME:ALLY_PASSWORD`

+Ally locks stocks from trading for a few days following a reverse split.
+Even, if you see it in your account, give it 2-3 days before you are able to sell.

 #### Chase
 Made by [MaxxRK](https://github.com/MaxxRK/) using the [chaseinvest-api](https://github.com/MaxxRK/chaseinvest-api).
 Go give them a ⭐
 - `CHASE_USERNAME`